endafk/msisdn-lookup/README.md

 # → 172509f6416f41d1ce3b78a757c1d4ce90fc1ab1c9d4cdf1edf25ab7bf3fbdfd
 ```

 The database is a flat binary file of 200 million 36-byte records `(hash[32], global_index[4])` sorted by hash.
-Lookups use a memory-mapped binary search (~28 comparisons) and return in under a millisecond once the OS page cache is warm.
+At lookup time the file is memory-mapped and binary-searched in ~28 comparisons.
+Once the OS page cache warms up, repeated lookups are effectively instant.

+The build process parallelises across all CPU cores: each worker hashes and sorts a chunk of numbers independently, then the chunks are merged in a single streaming pass — keeping peak memory usage low regardless of chunk count.

 ---